DataCanvasIO/HyperGBM/docs/en_US/source/example_advanced.rst

 Feature selection
 ------------

 *CompeteExeriment* evaluates the importances of features by training a model.
-Then it choose the most important ones among them to continue the model training.
+Then it chooses the most important ones among them to continue the model training.

 To enable feature selection, one needs to set *feature_selection=True* when creating experiment.
 Relevant parameters: